Sociology Optional Syllabus for UPSC | How to Prepare Sociology Optional for UPSC

 3. Education and social change.

-Rural and Agrarian transformation in India
+Rural and Agrarian Transformation in India

-1. Programmes of rural development, Community Development Programme, cooperatives, poverty alleviation schemes.
+1. Programmes of rural development, Community Development Programme, cooperatives, and poverty alleviation schemes.

 2. Green revolution and social change.

-3. Changing modes of production in Indian agriculture .
+3. Changing modes of production in Indian agriculture.

-4. Problems of rural labour, bondage, migration.
+4. Problems of rural labour, bondage, and migration.

 Industrialization and Urbanisation in India